 Contact Our Pensacola Slip and Fall Attorney

 At Staples, Ellis + Associates, P.A., we have helped thousands of individuals like you recover the compensation they’re entitled to.
-If you have been injured in a slip and fall accident in the Pensacola area, please contact our office as soon as possible for a free consultation.
+If you have been injured in a slip and fall accident in the Pensacola area or throughout Florida, please contact our office as soon as possible for a free consultation.

 The Slip & Fall Attorneys at Staples, Ellis & Associates serve clients throughout Florida, including Pensacola County, Escambia County, Santa Rosa County, Okaloosa County, and Walton County.